 • Seizures – Heroin is particularly well-known for causing seizures due to the potency of the drug, its ability to interact with the brain and the impurities found within.

-If the addiction is not discovered via the physical side effects, the following common emotional effects or personality changes can indicate addiction:
+If the costly heroin addiction is not discovered via the physical side effects, the following common emotional effects or personality changes can indicate addiction:

 • Degradation of work or school performance